DayiGorbay/online-currency-dart-console/README.md

 The application parses the response using:

 - `Map<String, dynamic>` for the main JSON object
-- Nested `List<dynamic>` inside the map for currency data collections
+- Nested `List` inside the map for currency data collections

 The data model and logic are designed specifically according to the API's JSON structure to ensure clean parsing, scalability, and maintainability.